Nil-PointerException/leboncoincoin/README.md

-# 🏗️ LMC - Modern Classified Ads Platform
+# 🏗️ LeBonCoinCoin - Modern Classified Ads Platform

-A full-stack, cloud-native classified-ads platform (similar to Kleinanzeigen) built with modern technologies and designed for France.
+A full-stack, cloud-native classified-ads platform (similar to Kleinanzeigen) built with modern technologies and designed for France. 🦆

 ## 📐 Architecture Overview